 Keywords: the third and public sector relationships, beneficiaries of gambling, welfare governance, alcohol and other drugs, service users' rights, qualitative methods

-Dr Janne Nikkinen has over 50 academic publications, including several jointly authored and edited books about gambling.
+Janne Nikkinen (PhD, title of docent) has over 50 academic publications, including several jointly authored and edited books about gambling.
 His research interest related to gambling spans a range of issues, from regulatory and policy affairs to the prevention of gambling harm.
-Nikkinen serves as Associate Editor of Health Promotion International (Oxford University Press).
-He is also Chair of the HUS Regional Committee on Medical Research Ethics at the Helsinki University Hospital, Chair of the Professional Ethics Committee of the Association of Finnish Pharmacies and Pharmacists' and Vice-Chair of the National Advisory Board on Social Welfare and Health Care Ethics (ETENE).
+He is also Chair of the HUS Regional Committee on Medical Research Ethics at the Helsinki University Hospital, Chair of the Professional Ethics Committee of the Association of Finnish Pharmacies and Pharmacists and Vice-Chair of the National Advisory Board on Social Welfare and Health Care Ethics (ETENE).

 Mika Tsupari is a PhD student in the field of sociology.
 His thesis focuses on psychedelics in Finland from the perspective of set and setting, motives, meanings, the culture linked to psychedelics and well-being of the users.
 His research interest include drug and addiction research, interactions between groups and individuals, and well-being in general.